-We recognise that not all applicants will have had the same educational opportunities.
-If you don't meet the entry qualifications for one of our degree programmes, there are other routes to entry that may be available to you:
+We know that not everyone who applies to us will have had the same educational opportunities.
+If you don't have the entry qualifications for one of our degree programmes, we might still be able to make you an offer depending on your circumstances.

-You may be able to use a combination of your secondary school, college and vocational qualifications or work experience to gain entry to the programme of your choice at Heriot-Watt University.
+You may be able to use your combined secondary school, college and work qualifications or experience to get into the programme of your choice at Heriot-Watt University.

-If you are 21 years old or over in the year in you want to start your degree studies, you will be classed as a mature student.
-Traditional entry requirements may be relaxed for you if you didn't gain formal qualifications at school but are able to show that you have gained relevant work experience and have successfully completed studies recently.
+If you are 21 or over in the year you want to start your degree, you will be classed as a mature student.
+Our entry requirements may be relaxed for you if you didn't gain formal qualifications at school but you can show that you have gained relevant work experience and have successfully completed studies recently.